mavaa/interfacegan_pitch_rotation/README.md

 ## Data directory

-The `data/` dir contains multiple npy files:
+The `data/` dir contains multiple npy files from a run of the notebook, generating 10 000 samples:

 | Name                       | Content                                                                         |
 | -------------------------- | ------------------------------------------------------------------------------- |